Consti23/consti23/README.md

 ## Summary of My Journey
 👩‍💻 Started as a Data Analyse

-🧠 B. Sc.
-Computer Science
+🧠 B.Sc. in Computer Science

-👯‍♀️ Master in Computer Science
+👯‍♀️ M.Sc. in Computer Science

-🤔 Professional development in the field of Data Analyst/Data Science
+🤔 Professional development in the field of Data Analyst/Data Engineer/Data Science

 📫 How to reach me constantin.nzwessa@googlemail.com